Other-Project/SI4-TronTheSuccessor/README.md

 By isolating these responsibilities into a dedicated service, we ensured that real-time features remain performant and scalable without overloading other services like the User Service or Game Service.
-It also allowed us to tailor event broadcasting specifically to notification use cases, making the system easier to maintain and extend.
+It has also enabled us to adapt the distribution of events specifically to the notification use cases, which has made it easier to maintain and extend the system.

 #### Inventory